Matt Hope: Work

 Recent work includes "Spectrum Divide", a solo show at Saamlung Gallery, "Sonic Furnace" featured in the Get It Louder Biennial, Shanghai in 2010, "People's Power Station" at the Chengdu Biennale in 2011 and "Laoban Soundsystem: Infinite Baffle" at a cargo container storage bay in Hong Kong.

 Previous work includes Horn Massive and Microscopic Perfect Cube (2005).
+In 2013 Matt Hope's artwork Armored car (2005) was exhibited at SCOPE Miami by Ace Gallery.
+The artwork was a Jeep Cherokee reinforced with steel plates.

 Towers

-Matt's first solo show at Ace Gallery in Los Angeles, featured sketches, drawings and a set of 10 Towers made of parts bought from the now defunct, Sun Dragon Hardare market in the outskirts of Beijing.
+In 2015, Matt Hope had his first solo show at Ace Gallery in Los Angeles, featured sketches, drawings and a set of 10 Towers made of parts bought from the now defunct, Sun Dragon Hardare market in the outskirts of Beijing.